 - Join a book study group.
 This can be done on Twitter or at your local library (yes – they still exist.)
 Talking to others about a common book is a great way to broaden your horizons.
 Try a new education book or a fiction book.
 Either way, you are bound to relax and learn something new.
 My favorite new read is The Path to Serendipity by Allyson Apsey found here: https://www.amazon.com/Path-Serendipity-Discover-Gifts-Journey/dp/1946444715

 - Get some exercise.
-We all know that exercise is good for us but sometimes it is hard to find the time to do it.
-They say it only takes 21 days to start a new habit and I believe that so why not start now?
+We all know that exercise improves our health but sometimes finding the time to commit is challenging.
+They say it only takes 21 days to start a new habit and I believe that to be true so why not start now?

 - Try something new.
 This can be just about ANYTHING!
 Are you a thrill seeker?
 Try something adventurous.
 If not, try something else.
-Croqueting, knitting, painting, gardening…you name it!
+Crocheting, knitting, learning how to play chess, painting, gardening…you name it!
 Remember that almost any activity (including meditation) calls for a certain level of cognitive engagement.
 Cognitive engagement is necessary for the brain to reset but to also grow.
 It is like the old saying, “Use it or lose it”.
-The more our brains are working (efficiently and effectively) the better the outcome.
+The more our brains are working (efficiently and effectively), the better the outcome.

 - Play with your pets.
 This may seem silly to some of you but research indicates the joy of interacting with animals produces endorphins.
 This is why so many hospitals and nursing homes have therapy dogs or other similar animal volunteers come visit.